 - Increased body fat — Fat cells produce estrogen that can tip the estrogen/progesterone balance.

 - Increased stress — Stress increases cortisol levels and puts you in survival mode which then pushes your reproductive system to the back burner, so to speak.

 - Environmental Toxins — Toxins are endocrine disruptors and mimic estrogen in your body.

 - Race/ethnicity – There is no clear reason why certain ethnicities are more susceptible but women of color, particularly black women, represent a disproportionate number of women diagnosed.
 Black women also experience a larger number of fibroids and more severe symptoms.

 What Can You Do?

 If you’ve been diagnosed with a fibroid, I know how you feel and I’d love to help you.
 I was diagnosed with a fibroid when I was 29.
-I have a few openings in my schedule for new clients.
-I’m happy to set up a free 15-30 minute call with you to discuss what you can do to get your hormones more in balance Schedule some time here with me today.
+I’d love to offer you a free 15-minute call to discuss what you can do to get your hormones more in balance.
+Schedule some time here with me today.